porky3n/FSDP_IT02_Full-Moon/README.md

 - Email Confirmation: Sends booking and payment confirmation emails with detailed information.
 - Receipt Generation: Provides a downloadable receipt for payment and booking details.

+## Login Credentials
+For general users you may use the sample account or create a new account.

+Email: parent1@example.com
+PW: jason1234

+For admin users, please use the login credentials below.

+Admin Email: admin1@example.com
+Admin PW: jason1234

 ## Admin Flow
 - User Account Management: Admins can view, edit, or delete all user accounts, including details of parents and children, such as name, date of birth, membership status, and date joined.